With low unemployment rates, candidates can now be more selective about the employer they want to work with.

-You can also include the dress code and the topics you will discuss.
+You can also provide them with their own interview preparation checklist that includes the dress code and the topics you will discuss.
 Your aim should be to make the candidates as comfortable as possible to get the best out of them.

-Another tip for preparing for interviews is to organize the venue in advance and ensure you won’t be disturbed during the interview.
+Another tip before conducting interviews is to organize the venue in advance and ensure you won’t be disturbed during the interview.

 Reserve the best available room to conduct the interview.
 It should be a quiet room.
 As the interviewer, you need to inform your colleagues that you’re unavailable at specific time to take calls, have meetings or talk to anyone.

-An additional touch is to make light snacks available – for example, tea, coffee and cookies.
+An additional touch is to make light snacks available during the job interview – for example, tea, coffee and cookies.

 At the very least, provide a glass of water for your candidates.This will show that you’re considerate.
 It will also give candidates the comfort of having something to drink if they get thirsty during the interview.